DylanStrnad/Programming-Assignment-1/DOCS.md

         // Consumers turn
         sem_post(&shmp->mutexConsumer);

-The consumer code follows the same logic as shown above.
+The consumer code follows the same logic as the code above.

 ## The Producer